 T’Challa’s (Chadwick Boseman) father has died, making him the new King of Wakanda.
 There is an ocean of difference between being a Prince and a King and T’Challa is forced to swim that divide.
 Part of what Coogler, who co-wrote the script with Joe Robert Cole, does is take time to thoroughly build the world of Wakanda.
 I feel like I understand Coogler’s Wakanda much more than I do Asgard, Metropolis, Gotham City, or even Marvel’s version of New York.

 What Coogler does though, is throughout all this, show us the personalities, and customs, of all involved.
 We see the loyal Zuri (Forest Whitaker), the advisor to the throne and keeper of traditions, and his love and loyalty to T’Challa.
 Shuri (Letitia Wright), T’Challa’s little sister, watches on in horror, wishing she could help her brother out in some way.
 Though her technological advancements and inventions have put Wakanda light years ahead of the rest of the world, she can do nothing to help him now.
-W’Kabi (Daniel Kaluuya), his friend and right hand man, watches on, but we get the sense there are cracks in his devotion.
+W’Kabi (Daniel Kaluuya), his friend and right-hand man, watches on, but we get the sense there are cracks in his devotion.

 Black Panther isn’t about the Black Panther so much as it is about Wakanda.
 For much, if not all, of the second act, Boseman’s T’Challa is off-screen.
 His mother Ramonda (Angela Bassett) is forced to flee Wakanda with her daughter and T’Challa’s close friend and ex, Nakia (Lupita Nyongo).
-Nakia is Wakanda’s foremost expert on espionage and intelligence gathering; a spy and damn good one.
+Nakia is Wakanda’s foremost expert on espionage and intelligence gathering; a spy and a damn good one.
 Ramonda, Nakia, and Shuri are as much the stars of Black Panther as Boseman himself.
 I haven’t even mentioned T’Challa’s general Okoye (Danai Gurria) the fierce and loyal head of the Dora Milaje.
-The Dora Miljae are an all woman special forces that serve as T’Challa’s bodyguard.
+The Dora Miljae is an all-woman special forces that serve as T’Challa’s bodyguard.

 Okoye has one of my favorite lines in the film.
-During a riveting car chase where she, Nakia, Shuri, and T’Challa, are chasing Ulysses Klaw (Andy Serkis) his henchmen open fire on Okoye.
+During a riveting car chase where she, Nakia, Shuri, and T’Challa, is chasing Ulysses Klaw (Andy Serkis) his henchmen open fire on Okoye.
 “Guns?
 How primitive.”
 One of the many joys of Black Panther is how strictly adheres to its political themes and beliefs.

 Jordan’s N’Jadaka is a tragic mirror of Boseman’s T’Challa.
 Both charismatic and driven are haunted by the ghost of their father.
-N’Jadaka pushes T’Challa to being a hero.
+N’Jadaka pushes T’Challa to be a hero.
 Up until this point, T’Challa’s Black Panther has largely been a force for Wakanda.
-But N’Jadaka argues he should be a force and a champion of black people all around the world, not just Wakanda.
+But N’Jadaka argues he should be a force and a champion of black people all around the world, not just in Wakanda.

-But the script is clever in that it has Nakia purporting the same world view minus the conquering.
+But the script is clever in that it has Nakia purporting the same worldview minus the conquering.
 She too has seen the hurt and oppression others like her have endured.
 She pushes T’Challa to allow Wakanda to step out onto the world stage and present its true face.
 To be a beacon of hope to a faltering world.
 T’Challa is against both these notions, steeped in his father’s ideas and traditions.
 Coogler and Coe show us a T’Challa forced to reconcile his father’s vision of Wakanda with his own.
 Rarely do we see a hero forced to confront his own ideas as opposed to his own actions.

 The soundtrack curated by Kendrick Lamar is a breath of fresh air in a genre whose music is forgettable and stale.
 The music drives Black Panther.
 It never overwhelms the action or the drama but always compliments it in a way that is never expected.
-The soundtrack and score add a startling layer of unpredictability in film designed by it’s studio not to be.
+The soundtrack and score add a startling layer of unpredictability in a film designed by its studio not to be.

 Much like Logan, or Wonder Woman, Black Panther shows us a new way of making franchise blockbusters.
 It has raised the bar.
-Ryan Coogler has made not just a deeply personal and political big budget comic book movie; he’s also crafted a deeply resonant and thematically complex character exploration.
+Ryan Coogler has made not just a deeply personal and political big-budget comic book movie; he’s also crafted a deeply resonant and thematically complex character exploration.
 Black Panther is great.
-It’s not good, or so so, but great.
+It’s not good, or so-so, but great.